 The Ghouls.
 It's hidden right on the surface, but when you make a Ghoul, you ruin a persons life as thoroughly as any addiction.
-The horror is explored in the Ghoul splatbook, with a Ghoul so desperate that he drinks the menstrual blood of another, recently fed, ghoul.
-But otherwise the horror you wreck on this person is just implied.
+The horror is explored in the Ghoul splatbook, with a Ghoul so desperate that he drinks the menstrual blood of another, recently fed ghoul.
+But otherwise the horror you wreak on this person is just implied.

 Even more so: It's implied the reason the Duoloi, the ghouls who serve Belial's Brood, are so loyal is because of how well they're treated compared to mainstream ones.
 Yes, you read that right-the Card Carrying Villains treat their ghouls better then every other vampire in existence.